hartwigmedical/actin/algo/README.md

 location rules are thus 'unrecoverable'.
 Recoverability can be significant for non-`FAIL` results as well, for example a nested `PASS` result that becomes a `FAIL` after negation with `NOT`.

+Rules evaluating lab values and vital function/body weight measurements are all evaluated to `RECOVERABLE UNDETERMINED` when data is missing.
+This is done to reduce the amount of (less important) warnings on the report, since `RECOVERABLE UNDETERMINED` warnings are not shown.

 #### Evaluation feedback

 Every criterion algorithm provides human-readable feedback ('messages') about its evaluation, so that a human can easily and quickly